hourswithoutsleep/DeadlandsCityOfOro/ReloadedUpdates/Rules.Updates.md

 The following are the ways that I am going to update the Reloaded rules to the new Savage Worlds Adventure Edition until we get a new version of the Deadlands rules for this edition.
 This will be a living document and as situations come up, I will make updates to it to reflect how things have changed.

+### Setting Rules

+**Wound Cap** Because I am particularly lucky as a GM and I don't want to kill characters due to chance, I am using this setting rule.

 ### Secondary Attributes

 **Grit** We will be using the Grit attribute which starts at 1 for Novice characters and increases by 1 for each Rank you achieve (Seasoned, Veteran, Heroic, Legendary)